 “Do not stand at my grave and weep, I am not there, I do not sleep.
 I am in a thousand winds that blow, I am the softly falling snow.
 I am the gentle showers of rain, I am the fields of ripening grain.
 I am in the morning hush, I am in the graceful rush Of beautiful birds in circling flight, I am the starshine of the night.
 I am in the flowers that bloom, I am in a quiet room.
 I am in the birds that sing, I am in each lovely thing.
 Do not stand at my grave and cry, I am not there.
 I do not die.”

 You may have heard of the five stages of grief by Elizabeth Kubler-Ross.
-These stages can often be understood as different defense mechanisms used for the purpose of insulating ourselves from the harsh reality of the situation we find ourselves in.
+These stages are often understood as different defense mechanisms used to shield ourselves from the harsh reality of the situation we find ourselves in.
 These stages are:

 - Denial: This can be seen as being unable to accept or process the situation, therefore not believing that it is occurring.
 This may be more prominent in deaths that are sudden or unexpected.